-Creators agree to grant the OHSU Library the following non-exclusive, royalty free, perpetual, worldwide rights and licenses:
+Authors agree to grant the OHSU Library the following non-exclusive, royalty free, perpetual, worldwide rights and licenses:

 Submitting a work to the repository does not transfer ownership of the work's copyright.

 All submissions are reviewed by repository managers before publication in the repository.
-Creators will be contacted if there are any issues with the submission.
+Authors will be contacted if there are any issues with the submission.
 OHSU Library staff reserve the right to accept or reject submissions.

 Reasons that OHSU Library staff would withdraw content include, but is not limited to, factual inaccuracy, copyright infringement, or plagiarism.
-Ordinarily, content will not be removed simply because the creator has produced a revised version of a work.
+Ordinarily, content will not be removed simply because the author has produced a revised version of a work.